-4-14 APPLICABLE COMMISSION / AGENCY REVIEWS
+4-13 APPLICABLE COMMISSION / AGENCY REVIEWS

-- 4-14-1 Inland Wetlands Agency If an application involves land regulated as an inland wetland or watercourse under the provisions of Chapter 440 of the Connecticut General Statutes, the applicant shall submit an application to the Inland Wetlands Agency no later than the day the application is filed for subdivision or resubdivision.
+- 4-13-1 Inland Wetlands Agency If an application involves land regulated as an inland wetland or watercourse under the provisions of Chapter 440 of the Connecticut General Statutes, the applicant shall submit an application to the Inland Wetlands Agency no later than the day the application is filed for subdivision or resubdivision.
 The Planning Commission shall not render a decision until the Inland Wetlands Agency has submitted a report with its final decision to the Planning Commission.
-In making its decision, the Planning Commission shall give due consideration to the report of the Inland Wetlands Agency. - 4-14-2 Regional Planning Commission Whenever a subdivision of land is planned, the area of which abuts or includes land in the Town of East Lyme and an adjacent municipality, the Commission of each municipality shall, before approving the plan, submit it to the Regional Planning Commission.
+In making its decision, the Planning Commission shall give due consideration to the report of the Inland Wetlands Agency. - 4-13-2 Regional Planning Commission Whenever a subdivision of land is planned, the area of which abuts or includes land in the Town of East Lyme and an adjacent municipality, the Commission of each municipality shall, before approving the plan, submit it to the Regional Planning Commission.
 Within thirty (30) days after receiving the submitted subdivision plans, the Regional Planning Commission shall report its findings on the inter-municipal aspects of the proposed subdivision to the municipalities.
 Failure to submit such report back to the municipalities within thirty (30) days after transmittal shall be presumed to indicate that the Regional Planning Commission does not disapprove the proposed subdivision.
-The report of the Regional Planning Commission shall be advisory only. - 4-14-3 Environmental Review and Evaluation Subdivisions where the land to be subdivided consist of environmentally sensitive resources such as but not limited to wetlands, steep slopes (>25%), watercourses, flood hazard areas, ridge lines, endangered or species of special concern shall be subject to an environmental review and evaluation by the East Lyme Planning Commission and the East Lyme Commission for the Conservation of Natural Resources.
-This requirement does not preclude the Commission from requesting an Environmental Review Team (ERT) Evaluation for applications which do not meet the above parameters, but for which concerns about environmental impacts of the development and their proper mitigation exist.
+The report of the Regional Planning Commission shall be advisory only.